BIIFSweden/SpatialWorkshop/part1_qupath/README.md

 ### Displaying individual image channels

 Each image in the dataset contains image data for a single tissue-micro array (TMA) core with 10 channels (8 Opal marker channels + DAPI + an autofluorescent channel).
-Open the image for the first core (5_10_B), and use the Brightness & contrast tool from the toolbar to make only the DAPI channel visible in the viewport:
+Open the image for the first core (5_10_B), and use the Brightness & contrast tool from the toolbar (looks like a half-moon)to make only the DAPI channel visible in the viewport:

 ![](images/screenshot_brightness_contrast1.png?raw=true "Screenshot")